 Despite the neat integration of the ambulance module with the Scrambler's front bodywork, the ad mentions "changeover capability, from chassis to chassis."
 It also claims, "The Horton ATM work space will surprise you!
 The all-aluminum interior includes cabinetry for all medical supplies; oxygen; suction; stretcher; splints; CPR capability; cot; bucket-style attendant seat; interior lighting package."

-The seller states, "The unit was designed as a backup unit and for off road rescue applications.
+The seller stated, "The unit was designed as a backup unit and for off road rescue applications.
 Due to their high cost they never caught on.
 My ATM was acquired in 1992 in Beckley, WVA and I am the only owner to date.
 It's time to pass the vehicle on."

-At least two of the other All Terrain Medics have also been preserved.
 This example reveals Horton's traditional willingness to customize details, in this case apparently for use in a remote area: winch on the front, windshield spotlights, litter carrier on the roof, fewer warning lights.

 This photo courtesy of Tim Turner shows it labelled for "South Fork Ambulance" but I don't know where the vehicle is currently located.